 Impact

 Wasmtime’s runtime allocates WebAssembly tables by performing arithmetic that can overflow when a module or component specifies an extremely large table size under the memory64 proposal.
-This overflow leads to a panic that abruptly terminates the runtime, causing a loss of service for any application that depends on Wasmtime.
-The crash does not expose code execution or data exfiltration vulnerabilities.
+This overflow triggers a panic that aborts the runtime, abruptly terminating any service that depends on Wasmtime.
+The flaw does not provide an attacker with code execution or data exfiltration capabilities, but it can be used to cause a denial‑of‑service condition.

 Affected Systems